glarer/UserspaceBypass/Readme.md

 #### Overall Usage:
+1. Stop the address randomization in `su`(`sudo su`) user. `echo 0 > /proc/sys/kernel/randomize_va_space`
-1. Run the program to be boosted.
+2. Run the program to be boosted.
-2. Find the potentially syscall address of the program:
+3. Find the potentially syscall address of the program:
    * Use `strace` to find the addresses of syscalls. e.g.:
      * `write` of redis: `sudo strace -ip xxx`, xxx is the pid of redis-server.
 (Here we need the redis-server is running, i.e., a redis-client program is running to communicate with the redis-server.)
-3. Modify codes in daemon program: `source_codes/ub/zz_daemon/main.c`
+4. Modify codes in daemon program: `source_codes/ub/zz_daemon/main.c`
     ```c
 	// add the syscall address in targets[]
     // redis -> write
 	const unsigned long targets[] = {0x07ffff7e4832f};
     ```
-4. Compile the daemon program using `make`.
+5. Compile the daemon program using `make`.
-5. Insert the kernel module in `ub/zz_lkm` folder: `sudo insmod zz_lkm.ko`  and run the daemon program `sudo ./zz_daemon` in zz_daemon folder.
+6. Insert the kernel module in `ub/zz_lkm` folder: `sudo insmod zz_lkm.ko`  and run the daemon program `sudo ./zz_daemon` in zz_daemon folder.
-6. Run the program to be boosted and waiting for boost complete.
+7. Run the program to be boosted and waiting for boost complete.
-7. It will be printed in `dmesg` after every 500k syscalls are captured, check `dmesg` to find whether syscall has been boosted.
+8. It will be printed in `dmesg` after every 500k syscalls are captured, check `dmesg` to find whether syscall has been boosted.
-8. Finally, uninstall the module using `sudo rmmod zz_lkm`.
+9. Finally, uninstall the module using `sudo rmmod zz_lkm`.
 * Every program needs to be boosted individually: re-insert the kernel module and re-run the daemon program.

 To simplify the artifact, we write several scripts to reduce the repetitive workload of client test.
 Please see `source/scripts/` folder, the usage of them are specified inside the scripts.